longuyen97/Flappy_Bird_GA/README.md

 # Genetic Flappy Bird

 Hello, I spent another week of the sommer vacation to play around with Kotlin.
-In this project I used Kotlin to teach a network how to play Flappy Bird.
+In this project I used the language to teach a network how to play Flappy Bird.
 The working principle is very simple.

+First of all, tt would not be accurate to say that ONE neural network learned to play this game.
+A better description would be "Many neural networks attempt to play this game and I chose the best of them in each generation and let them reproduce".

 Each generation the fitness of a population of birds will be evaluated by how far a bird can fly.
 The sensors of each birds give its brain information of the environment.

 The brain itself returns control signal determines if the bird shall jump or not.
 Generations pass and the birds becoming better and better playing the game.

 ---